-The State Ethics Commission, as directed in Maryland Law, administers the provisions of the Public Ethics Law, whose purpose is to encourage public confidence in the impartiality and independent judgment of State officials and employees.
+The Maryland State Ethics Commission, as directed in Maryland Law, administers the provisions of the Public Ethics Law, whose purpose is to encourage public confidence in the impartiality and independent judgment of State officials and employees.
 They administer provisions by requiring certain government officials and employees to disclose their financial affairs and to set certain minimum ethical standards for the conduct of State and local business.
-To accomplish these ends, the Commission, among other activities, creates and provides forms for each document required by the Public Ethics Law and retains as a public record each document filed with the Commission for at least four years after receipt.
+To accomplish this they create and provide forms for each document required by the Public Ethics Law and retain a copy of each document filed with Commission for at least four years after receipt.

 From an employee perspective, auditing financial disclosure statements is a monotonous and menial task.
 From a business owner or management perspective, it is a monetarily costly task that takes valuable time away from employees that could instead be focused on innovation and meaningful work—for example, making information that explains the ethics statutory requirements and enforcement mechanisms more accessible, improving training courses for legislators and regulated lobbyists, and adopting model regulations for local governments and school boards.